SurgicalInformatics/healthyr_book/README.md

-# Datasets used in the book
+# Datasets used in "R for Health Data Science"

 Chapter 2: